 If he finds about this review, he might unfriend me and sue me for theft – so this review won’t be here too long.
 Anyway, in case of a legal action, I can always take shelter in points 14, 16 and 17 below.

-…Ever since my return, I have been made to understand that critics believe these copies to be forgeries, none of these copies completely agree amongst themselves.
-Moreover, the writing style and some of the words used, suggest a later day authorship.
+…Ever since my return, I have been made to understand that critics believe these copies to be forgeries, none of these copies completely agree among themselves.
+Moreover, the writing style and some of the words used, suggest later day authorship.

 That being said, I think mine (or Pramod’s) made some good points, although they weren’t all so original.
 It will seem them that past and present owners of these copies have been quoting them without mentioning their source.

 Since the document is medieval and vague, I have been able to translate it only partially.
 Google translator helps only so much.
 Here are a few tips I found (I will add more, whenever I’m able to decipher the rest of it):

 1. Honesty might win you friends, but not the powerful ones.
 (The later will be your enemies.)

 2. If you delay it to the last moment and pretend to be anxious, one of your friends will come in and want to help you finish the project.
 Best way to half your workload.

 3. Tell them an obvious lie to begin with.
 This will make them think that you are a bad lier and they will be inclined to believe in your more-cleverly told lies.

 4. If you hate doing something – do it wrong the first time, they won’t ask you to do it again.